 - 2. For the purposes of paragraph 2 of article 2, provisions of an international convention referred to in that paragraph that apart from this paragraph do not have mandatory application to carriage by sea are to be treated as having mandatory application to carriage by sea if it is stated in the contract of carriage for the carriage in question that those provisions are to apply in connection with the carriage. - 3.
 The reference in article 6 to the law of the court is to be construed as a reference to the Law Reform (Miscellaneous Provisions) (Jersey) Law 1960. - 4.
-The Committee may by Order provide that, in relation to a carrier whose principal place of business is in Jersey, paragraph 1 of article 7 is to have effect with the substitution for the limit for the time being specified in that paragraph of a different limit specified in the Order, that shall not be lower than 46,666 units of account.

-- 5.-(1) For the purpose of converting from special drawing rights into sterling the amounts mentioned in articles 7 and 8 in respect of which a judgment is given, one special drawing right is to be treated as equal to such a sum in sterling as the International Monetary Fund have fixed as being one special drawing right for - - (a) the day on which the judgment is given; or - (b) if no sum has been so fixed for that day, the last day before that day for which a sum has been so fixed. - (2) A certificate given on behalf of the Finance and Economics Committee stating - - (a) that a particular sum in sterling has been fixed as mentioned in sub-paragraph (1) for a particular day; or - (b) that no sum has been so fixed for that day and a particular sum in sterling has been so fixed for a day that is the last day for which a sum has been so fixed before the particular day, is conclusive evidence of those matters for the purposes of articles 7 to 9; and a document purporting to be such a certificate is to be received in evidence in any proceedings and, unless the contrary is proved, is to be treated as such a certificate.
+The Minister may by Order provide that, in relation to a carrier whose principal place of business is in Jersey, paragraph 1 of article 7 is to have effect with the substitution for the limit for the time being specified in that paragraph of a different limit specified in the Order, that shall not be lower than 46,666 units of account. - 5.-(1) For the purpose of converting from special drawing rights into sterling the amounts mentioned in articles 7 and 8 in respect of which a judgment is given, one special drawing right is to be treated as equal to such a sum in sterling as the International Monetary Fund have fixed as being one special drawing right for - (a) the day on which the judgment is given; or - (b) if no sum has been so fixed for that day, the last day before that day for which a sum has been so fixed. - (2) A certificate given on behalf of the Minister for Treasury and Resources stating - is conclusive evidence of those matters for the purposes of articles 7 to 9; and a document purporting to be such a certificate is to be received in evidence in any proceedings and, unless the contrary is proved, is to be treated as such a certificate.